MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 - Protection templates for the Azure Rights Management service

+- Information about super users and delegated administrators for the Azure Rights Management service

 - Admin logs for the Azure Rights Management service

-- User logs for the Azure Rights Management service
+- Usage logs for the Azure Rights Management service

 - Document tracking logs

+- Usage logs for the Azure Information Protection client and RMS client

 [!INCLUDE [GDPR-related guidance](../includes/gdpr-intro-sentence.md)]